cs0320-s24/mock-hchung33-abousque/README.md

 Here are some of the specific design choices we made throughout the project regarding data structures and displaying data:

-1. We adjusted the position of text to be shifted left rather than centered on the display (modified App.css) to ensure readable and easily interpretable HTML tables in the repl-history display.
+1. We made the boxes of the HTML tables highlighted with a border for readbility in main.css.
 2. We added newlines between command outputs in the terminal for readability and clear distinctions between the results of one command and the next.
 3. The order of our repl-history output for a single command in verbose is "Command: <command>", newline, "Output:", newline, and then actual <output>.
 This deviated from the user story 1 description in output display, but we justify the change because it made our code the smoothest for displaying data results and error messages the same way while not affecting user interpretability because the newline between command outputs makes it so a user should still be able to easily see what output corresponds to a given output label.
 4. We changed REPLFunction to return a definitive string[][] rather than a string | string[][] because it made our code for displaying to history a lot cleaner and more flexible since it didn't need to make any distinction between displaying messages or data.
 Although this means an extra step in returning error messages from REPLFunctions, we feel it is not unreasonably difficult to wrap a string message in a string[][] and our javadoc for REPLFunction specifies and elaborates this change so that user story 6 is still clearly met.